ErikFortune/ts-bcp47/README.md

 in preferred form do not have any deprecated, redundant or suppressed subtags.

 #### Examples
-- `zh-cmn-hans-cn` is strictly valid, but not canonical or preferred.
+- `zh-cmn-hans` is strictly valid, but not canonical or preferred.
-- `zh-cmn-Hans-CN` is strictly valid and canonical, but not preferred, because the subtag registry lists `zh-cmn-Hans` as redundant, with the preferred value `cmn-Hans`.
+- `zh-cmn-Hans` is strictly valid and canonical, but not preferred, because the subtag registry lists `zh-cmn-Hans` as redundant, with the preferred value `cmn-Hans`.
-- `cmn-Hans-CN` is strictly valid, canonical and preferred.
+- `cmn-Hans` is strictly valid, canonical and preferred.
 - `en-latn-us` is strictly valid, but not canonical or preferred.
 - `en-Latn-US` is strictly valid and canonical, but not preferred, because the subtag registry lists `Latn` as the suppressed script for the `en` language.
 - `en-US` is strictly valid, canonical and preferred.